A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: What types of AI4SE studies have been explored for explainability?

 \section{RQ\texorpdfstring{$_1$}:: What types of AI4SE studies have been explored for explainability?}

 This RQ aims to investigate the application scenarios of XAI techniques in helping improve the explainability of various AI4SE models.
-Out of the 63 primary studies we analyzed for this SLR, we identified 21 separate SE tasks where an XAI technique had been applied.
-These tasks span across the four main phases of the \textbf{Software Development Life Cycle (SDLC)} \cite{DBLP:journals/sigsoft/Ruparelia10a}, including software development, software testing, software maintenance, and software management.
+In total, we identified 23 separate SE tasks where an XAI technique had been applied.
+These tasks span across five main phases of \textbf{Software Development Life Cycle (SDLC)} \cite{DBLP:journals/sigsoft/Ruparelia10a}.
 The full taxonomy is displayed in Table \ref{dataset}, which associates the relevant primary study paired with the SE task \& activity it belongs to.